 My goal in this thesis work is to create a new relationship between the viewer and his or her body, by exposing it to a space that can potentially operate as a trap.

-In the title The Waiting Room, the contemplative nature of the installation triggers the sensations of being endangered and/or protected in a space where the quality of the material raises questions about preservation and waste, or what is ‘thrown-away’.
+In the title The Waiting Room, the contemplative nature of the installation triggers the sensations of being endangered and/or protected in a space where the quality of the material and three meters ice picks raise questions about preservation and waste, or what is ‘thrown-away’.
 Also, this installation explores potential narratives emerging from these human scale and exaggerated sculptures, capable of corrupting the skin.
 There is a foreboding presence as well as an absence.
 My intention is to make something half-sacred out of the sculptures as they mark the silent space of a sanitized clinic, where all one can do is sit and wait.